 Are you ready to take a little departure from your regular summer fare?
 I know I am…but don’t worry, this isn’t a complete turnaround, just a little warming up of our regular supper ritual.
 I actually felt like turning on the stove today, and the combination of meat and hummus is one of my favorite favorite light meals…just perfect for the waning days of summer.
+We serve it simply with fresh pita bread, or add some fresh tabbouleh or Israeli chopped salad to round it out.

 Meatballs are probably my favorite way to eat meat, and I know steak lovers will think that’s insane, but to each his own 🙂 I love the soft texture of meatballs and I make them in every possible iteration.
 Meatballs are so easy to customize and can take on many different personalities and adapt to so many varied cuisines.
 But come to think of it every culture has their own beloved meatball recipes, so often no adaptation required.

-These spiced lamb meatballs are based on a classic Lebanese meatball recipe…
+spiced lamb meatballs are based on a classic Lebanese meatball recipe…

 - The base is ground lamb, and I like to buy the best I can afford.
 Most of the time I find ground lamb in plastic packets, but if you have a decent local butcher or a good meat counter at your supermarket you can get it freshly ground.
 Generally that will be shoulder or leg meat.